pristinesource/elastic-db-tools/Documentation/ReproducingAndFixingTheSchemaInfoBug.md

-# Getting updated PowerShell scripts
+# Getting the updated PowerShell scripts

 You can download our source code with the updated PowerShell helper scripts from  https://github.com/jaredmoo/elastic-db-tools/archive/SchemaInfoWorkaround.zip.
 Extract this zip, open a PowerShell commad prompt, and navigate to `Samples/PowerShell` in the extracted files.

 These updates scripts will in the next few days be integrated into our main codebase and released on Script Center.

-# Getting the scripts
+# Loading the updated PowerShell scripts

 I start a PowerShell command window and navigate to the updated PowerShell scripts.